cgsecurity/testdisk_documentation/forensics.rst

    losetup -r /dev/loop0 /dev/sdb
    testdisk /dev/loop0

-This way testdisk is forced to open the device in read-only.
+This way TestDisk is forced to open the device in read-only.

 Loopback can also be used to mount a filesystem in read-only: